 Among the many non-ferrous metals, the commodity metal lead occupies a special place by being presently one of the most recycled metals in the industry.
 In addition, lead may be utilized as a carrier platform for the recycling of many other metals .

-Recently, a Simusage model for the oxidative stage of the TSL process for lead smelting was developed in the scope of the QuaResPro project.
+Recently, a Simusage model for the oxidative stage of the TSL process for lead smelting was developed in the scope of the QuaResPro project, the source is available in GitHub .
 The Simusage model is constructed by using a flowsheeting approach in which the reactor is subdivided in different interconnected zones, each one being in a state of local equilibrium.
 The natural flow direction of the materials both in the reactor and in the flowsheet corresponds to the downward flow of the condensed phases; the upward flow of the gases being realized by using the so-called iterators, a SimuSage artifact.
 In the process stage being simulated, the sulfidic concentrate should be progressively converted into a combination of two phases: a PbO-rich slag phase and a Pb-rich bullion.

 In what follows, we highlight some of the most important results of the corresponding recent article by Rezende et al. .
 In Figure 1, we show how the phase amounts after a 5h process time vary with the oxidizing gas amount for a concentrate containing 71.8 wt% of PbS.
 For a process gas flow rate between 216.2 and 220.7 kg/min, we would have optimal conditions, once one would avoid matte phase formation while and, at the same time, the amount of bullion would be above 92% of its maximum value (76.6 t) and its sulphur impurity content would stay below 500 ppm.